Murphy-Biochemistry/BiochemProtocolsWeb/content/Methodes/Bacteria/transtormation_from_pcr.md

 {{< timer time="2:00:00" >}}
 </div>

+### Transformation Preparations:
+1. <input type="checkbox"> Thaw a reaction tube of competent bacteria per transformation on ice.
+3. <input type="checkbox"> Pre-warm 1000 µL of LB medium to 37 °C.
 ### Transformation:
 1. <input type="checkbox"> Add 10 µL of the reaction a one shot of 50–100 µL of competent cells.
 2. <input type="checkbox"> Store the residual 15 µL of the reaction mix as a backup @ 4°C for short time storage or at -20°C for longtime storage.
-3. <input type="checkbox"> Mix by flicking or gentle stirring.
+3. <input type="checkbox"> Mix the bacteria by flicking or gentle stirring.
 4. <input type="checkbox"> Incubate on ice for 30 minutes.
 {{< timer time="0:30:00" >}}
 5. <input type="checkbox"> Incubate in a heating block or water bath @ 42 °C for 45 to 60 seconds.